 Note from the editor: Our original version of this recipe called for one ripe diced tomato or one whole canned tomato (crushed), which adds a more authentic flavor to the paella.
 However, we received comments that this caused the paella to occasionally burn on the bottom.
 We've removed the tomatoes from the recipe to ensure a more consistently successful dish, but if you'd like to experiment with tomatoes on your own, add the tomato after cooking the garlic and cook until most of the liquid has evaporate before adding the onions.
 Thanks!

-1 1/2 cups low sodium chicken broth
+1 1/2 cups low-sodium chicken broth

 1 cup frozen peas

 1 tablespoon olive oil

 3 cloves garlic, chopped

-- 1 medium yellow onion, chopped
+1 medium yellow onion, chopped

 1 red bell pepper, chopped

-- 1 pound (3 to 4) boneless skinless chicken thighs, cut into 1 inch pieces
+1 pound (3 to 4) boneless, skinless chicken thighs, cut into 1-inch pieces

 6 ounces (about 2 links) chorizo or other spicy sausage, sliced

 1 teaspoon smoked paprika

-- 1 teaspoon salt
+1 teaspoon salt

-- 1 1/2 cups (325 grams) short or medium grain rice
+1 1/2 cups (325g) short- or medium-grain rice

-- 2 tablespoons chopped parsley
+2 tablespoons chopped parsley

 In a small saucepan, heat the broth to a simmer, then and add the peas and saffron.
 Reduce the heat to low to keep the broth warm and give the saffron a chance to infuse the broth while you get everything else ready.

 (You can also heat the broth in a microwave safe bowl or liquid measuring cup for about three minutes.
 Add the peas and saffron after microwaving and cover to keep warm until needed.)

-Select the “Sauté” setting on your electric pressure cooker and add 2 teaspoons of oil and garlic.
+Select the “Sauté” setting on your electric pressure cooker and add the oil and garlic.
 Sauté until little bubbles of oil form around the garlic and it becomes aromatic, 1 to 2 minutes.

-Add the remaining teaspoon of oil, and stir in the onion and bell pepper.
+Stir in the onion and bell pepper.
 Sauté until they have softened a little bit, 3 to 4 more minutes.
 Stir in the paprika and salt, and sauté for one more minute.

 Add the chicken and sausage and stir to combine.
 Sauté for 5 to 6 minutes, until the chicken has turned opaque.
 It's ok if the chicken is still a little pink in the middle.

-Use a spoon or spatula to scrape up any browned bits from the bottom of the pan.
+Stir in the rice, then pour in the rest of the hot broth with the peas and saffron.
 Push down any grains of rice from the sides of the pot, making sure that everything is submerged in the cooking liquid.

 Secure the lid on the pressure cooker, and make sure the pressure regulator is in its “Sealing” position.
 Cancel the “Sauté” cooking program, then select the “Manual” or “Pressure Cook” program and set the cooking time to 5 minutes at high pressure.

 The pot will take 5 to 10 minutes to come up to pressure, and then the cooking program will begin counting down.

 When the cooking program ends, let the pressure release naturally for 10 minutes, then release the remaining pressure by moving the pressure regulator to its “Venting” position.

 When the pressure has fully released, open the pot.
 Scoop onto plates, garnish with chopped parsley, and serve it piping hot.
 Leftovers will keep for about a week.

-You may get a crust of dark caramelization and crunchy rice at the bottom of the pan -- this is ok!
+You may get a crust of dark caramelization and crunchy rice at the bottom of the pan — this is ok!
 This is called "socarrat" and is traditional for paella.
 Just mix it in and enjoy!